Niche Transports

 Perhaps Venice is a special case because it has so many "water streets" that for much of the city boats are the only viable option.
 Far more cities feature just a handful of watery routes where within the overall scheme of things the water transports perform just a secondary rôle.
 (Plus, sometimes leisure-orientated tourist services too).

-London is one of these cities too and although there is widespread support for the riverbuses to take on a more high-profile rôle in the urban travel system the reality (so far) is that the river - as a thoroughfare - is primarily used by the leisure industry.
-The principal constraint is that the people who allocate funds raised from the London-wide "pay once & ride at will 'Travelcard'" to the transport operators will not give the riverbus operators sufficient money to make it commercially viable for them to accept the Travelcards.
-And having bought Travelcards few Londoners are willing to pay individual fares for transports which they would have expected to already be included in price of their tickets.
+Whilst there is widespread support for riverbuses along the River Thames through the centre of London to take on a more high-profile rôle in the urban travel system the reality (so far) is that the river - as a thoroughfare - is primarily used by the leisure industry.
+The principal constraint is that the people who allocate funds raised from the London-wide "pay once & ride at will 'Travelcard'" (public transport season ticket) to the transport operators will not give the riverbus operators sufficient money to make it commercially viable for them to accept Travelcard tickets without levying a supplementary fare, and having bought their Travelcards few Londoners are willing to pay extra / supplementary fares for transports which they would have expected to be automatically included in the purchase price of their already very expensive tickets.

 See text for picture information.
 See text for picture information.

 The Woolwich Ferry which links the northern and southern sides of the River Thames, providing perhaps the most pleasant way to cross London's watery divide.
-Click image to see larger version in a new window.
-Ferries are also ideal for linking rural riverside communities.
+In the days before fixed bridges were built ferries linking rural communities on opposite sides of rivers were commonplace.
 This example links Lower Kingswear with Dartmouth, in south Devon.
 The pontoon carries eight cars and is towed across the River Dart by a small tug.
-Image sourced from the free online "Wikipedia" encyclopædia

 Water transports are also frequently used for inter-urban travel, linking with offshore islands and remote riverside communities where difficult terrain makes the water an easier option than land transport and where inland lakes mean that the distances to be travelled across the lake can be much shorter than if the journey had been made by travelling on dry-land transports (rail or road).
 In the modern era some of these boats will also carry vehicles too, depending on local circumstances.